amuralee04/What-Should-I-Watch/README.md

-# What-Should-I-Watch
+# What Should I Watch?
-What Should I Watch?
+A Machine Learning Project that recommends a tv show based on Preferences